IepIweidieng/TJAPlayer3/tja.md

   * In TJAPlayer3, in comma-separated lists, every comma (`,`) in `string` ***MUST*** be escaped as `\,` (while `\` itself requires no escaping).
   * Enum-like, string-form: A `str` with specific accepted values.
 Can be spelt in a form of one of `Value` / `VALUE` / `value`. *Unspecified*: Whether other spellings can be used.
     * In TaikoJiro:
-      * If the string-form value begins with an upper-case letter and only this value begins with this leffter, only the first 1 letter have effect (*e.g.*, `V` is also accepted).
+      * If the string-form value begins with an upper-case letter and only this value begins with this letter, only the first 1 letter have effect (*e.g.*, `V` is also accepted).
       * If not, the value ***MUST*** begin with one of the above forms.
       * Leading non-newline whitespaces are ignored.
       * All trailing characters are ignored in TaikoJiro. (*e.g.*, `Vsomething` / `valuesomething` are also accepted)